v0-alpha/src-mq/README.md

 Type: `function`

-Returns a media query that limits styles to media:
+Returns a media query scoped to:

 - a minimum width of **fromBreakpoint**
 - a maximum width of **untilBreakpoint** − 1px